 What To Take With You

 Even though writing about the places I visit is something I do very seriously (as you can hopefully see ) – I never leave home without a travel guide book.
-My personal preference is for Rough Guides and in the case of Paris, it’s The Rough Guide To Paris (only $22 on Amazon).
-Together with this Marais neighborhood guide, it’ll be your best friend in The City of Lights.
+My personal preference is for Rough Guides and in the case of Paris, it’s The Rough Guide To Paris.
+Together with this Marais neighborhood guide, it’ll be your best friend in The City of Lights, and a pretty good read while killing some time in a classic Parisian cafe.

 With the power of information now in your hands, I recommend to be prepared for a picnic or at the very least – a break in the Place de Vosges.
 This means having a small bag to carry fresh groceries (see market tips later on), cutlery, wine bottle opener, cups and of course – something to sit on!